 Media, Law & Technology

-Media, Law & Technology (MLAT) is a program of study centered on First Amendment protection for the freedom to speak and publish.
-Through teaching, research and service activities by faculty, MLAT aims to illuminate laws, government regulations and technological developments that affect the mass communications media.
-The operating premise is that a free flow of information and ideas throughout society sustains and invigorates democracy.
+KU Law’s program in Media, Law & Technology is centered on First Amendment protection for the freedom to speak and publish.
+The program aims to illuminate laws, government regulations and technological developments that affect mass communications media.

-Through courses like the following, students gain insight into how media affect the legal system, relate to government and business, and influence legislation and public policy.
-They also advance their knowledge and skills in the diverse legal subjects that are of concern to media lawyers.
+By taking courses in this area, students gain insight into how media affect the legal system, relate to government and business, and influence legislation and public policy.
+They also advance their knowledge and skills in diverse legal subjects relevant to media lawyers.

 - Media and the First Amendment